Leadership and Legacy: Oral Health Milestones in Maternal and Child Health Leadership and Legacy OHRC

 Background

-To reduce the prevalence of oral disease in pregnant women and infants at high risk for oral disease through improved access to and utilization of high-quality oral health care, the Health Resources and Services Administration’s Maternal and Child Health Bureau funded the Perinatal and Infant Oral Health Quality Improvement (PIOHQI) initiative from 2013 through 2019.
+To reduce the prevalence of oral disease in pregnant women and infants at high risk for oral disease through improved access to and utilization of high-quality oral health care, the Maternal and Child Health Bureau (MCHB), Health Resources and Services Administration, funded the Perinatal and Infant Oral Health Quality Improvement (PIOHQI) Initiative from 2013 through 2019.

 The PIOHQI projects worked toward: